stokarenko/it-duel-2016/README.md

 3. Imagine the tree, where vertex is concrete board filling (starting from empty board), and edges represent the Figure & Angle pairs which can fill the next board's empty cell.
-   Then, try to find the way from root `empty board` tree node to `fully filled board` node via [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search)
+   Then, try to find the path from root `empty board` tree node to `fully filled board` node via [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search)

 That's all - neither kind of connectivity checks nor programming ado  =)